Xorrad/HavaniaNetwork-Core/README.md

 # HavaniaNetwork - Core
-## Havania Network Core plugin with all useful commands with MySQL save for players and servers
+## Havania Network Core plugin with all useful commands with MySQL save for players and servers.
 ***Made By Xorrad in 2018***